piazza-energy/curated-resource-list/software.md

 - [EnergyPlus](https://energyplus.net/) is a whole building energy simulation program that engineers, architects, and researchers use to model both energy consumption—for heating, cooling, ventilation, lighting and plug and process loads—and water use in buildings.
 Funded by the U.S. Department of Energy’s (DOE) Building Technologies Office (BTO), and managed by the National Renewable Energy Laboratory (NREL)
 - [Systems Link](https://www.systems-link.com/) is owned by Inspired Energy (see below in the companies section) and is a full energy monitoring platform with support for tenants
 - [Toon](https://www.toon.eu/) dutch platform for residential, recently acquired by [Eneco](https://www.enecogroup.com/) a big energy company providing infrastructure with renewable and batteries.
 (Toon uses databricks / airflow / spark / aws for computation, [here](https://databricks.com/session/using-apache-spark-in-the-cloud-a-devops-perspective))
+- [Nuuka](https://www.nuukasolutions.com/product) is a Finnish software company that develops and provides Smart Building Management Software to commercial real estate owners.

 ## Blockchains